DeeNewcum/termdetect/README.md

 * Some good routines have been written to perform individual ANSI sequence queries on the terminal.
 * Quite a few request/reply ANSI sequences have been identified.  (there is still more work to do for more obscure ones, but the broadly-supported ones are identified)
-* An ad-hoc database of responses from 9 terminals has been created, to help get an idea of which ANSI sequences are most useful.  (see "results.csv")
+* Responses from 9 terminals have been collected in an ad-hoc database.  (see "results.csv")

 Not completed:

 * The ad-hoc database needs to be converted into a standardized machine-readable database.
 * We need to nail down exactly how we'll match the query responses to the machine-readable database.
+* We need to figure out exactly what sort of output would be most useful to the end user.